andrewcooke/cosas/arduino/xqria/README.md

 starts to take effect when it arrives at the position of the current value.

-this is a useful feature, not a bug, becasue the pots are used to adjust many parameters.  for example, amongst many other things, the first pot controls the volume for all the voices.  if you have just turned voice 3 as loud as possible and then select voice 1 you might
+this is a useful feature, not a bug, because the pots are used to adjust many parameters.  for example, amongst many other things, the first pot controls the volume for all the voices.  if you have just turned voice 3 as loud as possible and then select voice 1 you might